-By 2012, however, time had taken its toll and the tramcar was in urgent need of an overhaul.
+By 2012, however, time had taken its toll and, with its motors in a fragile condition, the tramcar was in urgent need of an overhaul.
 With an important celebration looming in a couple of years’ time, it was decided to withdraw it temporarily from service so that it would be available to participate in the 50th anniversary of the start of electric tramcar operations at Crich.

 As the inaugural tramcar of the new ‘electric era’ at Crich, it was fitting that no. 2 was able to help commemorate this auspicious event, which was celebrated in style in September 2014.
 Once it was over, the tram had earned a well-deserved break from operational service and is now on display in the Exhibition Hall until time and space in the workshop can be found for a major overhaul.

 In 2018, this venerable tramcar – the third oldest electric tramcar in the collection – reached its 120th birthday.
 To celebrate this event, it was temporarily recommissioned for a few trips during the ‘Simply Trams’ event that took place on 22nd August.